 Whether for your fireplace, wood stove or campfire, good quality firewood is crucial for efficiency and safety.
 "Good quality," in terms of firewood means a few key features are needed, those include: wood that is seasoned or dry - meaning it is no longer green; wood that is clean - free of bugs, dirt and other debris; and wood that is dense or hard, like oak, providing for the most heat output and longest burn possible.
 Our firewood is all of that and more.

 At Bob’s Firewood in Central Minnesota, we are the furthest thing from "green" when it comes to producing quality firewood.
 Owner and operator, Bob Lanners has been in the residential firewood supply business since 1973 and knows more than a thing or two about how to cut, transport, store, and burn firewood.
-As one of Minnesota’s longest-lasting firewood suppliers, we provide a variety of firewood options - split firewood, pole wood, ambiance wood, and fire starters - for all types of residential burning purposes.
+As one of Minnesota’s longest-lasting firewood suppliers, we provide a variety of firewood options - split firewood and pole wood - for all types of residential burning purposes.

 Contact us - 320.573.3939 - to place your order, to schedule your delivery, and to ensure that your firewood needs are met for Minnesota’s upcoming heating or campfire season.